Church of Fontarcada

 The Church of Fontarcada or Matriz de Fontarcada (Igreja Matriz de Fontarcada) was a Romanesque monastic church to a Benedictine monastery founded in 1067, now the parish church of Fontarcada.
 It was classified as a National Monument by decree on 16 June 1910.
 It is dedicated to Saint Saviour.

 History

 The monastery was founded by a donation of D. Godinho Fafes (or Falifaz), father of the rich count D. Henrique, responsible for building the hunting-lodge of Fontarcada, in whose yard the church was built, possibly at the start of the 12th century.
 Today nothing remains of the monastery buildings, the monastery having been extinguished in the 14th or 15th centuries.

 The present church dates to the end of the 13th century and the early 14th century, when the Benedictine monks were entering into disputes as to the rights of the neighbouring aristocrats and landlords.
 In 1450 king Afonso V of Portugal confirmed the monastery's privileges, five years before the archbishop of Braga Fernando da Guerra decided to convert it into an archdeaconry.
 The church was restored in the 16th century.
+It is classified as a National Monument by Decree of June 16, 1910.